oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_alert_rule_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Type of alert.
-Valid values are ACTUAL (the alert will trigger based on actual usage) or FORECAST (the alert will trigger based on predicted usage).</div>
+                                            <div>The type of the alert.
+Valid values are ACTUAL (the alert triggers based on actual usage), or FORECAST (the alert triggers based on predicted usage).</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>